Template Literals and First Class Citizens

 String Interpolation with Template Literals

 As we dig deeper into HTML-in-JavaScript, you'll notice that standard String concatenation gets to be a bit cumbersome.
-Instead of using the concatenation operator (+), most String manipulation in modern JS is done with template literals and String interpolation.
+Instead of using the concatenation operator (+), most String manipulation in modern JS is done with template literalsarrow-up-right and String interpolation.
 The idea is that we can inject variables or expressions directly into a template, rather than piecing together substrings manually.
 The template literal version of the exercise above would look like this:

 const firstName = prompt("Hi there!
 What's your first name?")";